 Rear tires: 70psi

 Notice that the total combined GAWR for both axles is greater than the GVWR for the whole vehicle.
 This is because the loads on the axles can vary from front to rear, but should never exceed the GVWR on the sticker.
-Loading up overweight can damage your tires, burn up your engine, transmission or differential, cause a roll-over and decrease your ability to stop.
+Loading up overweight can damage your tires, overload your brakes, burn up your engine, transmission or differential and cause a roll-over.

 You can not exceed the GVWR or the GCWR without risking trouble.
 A 5th wheel trailer will max out the GVWR first, and a travel trailer will max out the GCWR first.
 If you think you are going to exceed the given weights, do yourself a favor and visit a public scale.
 Weigh the BOV and contents.
 You might even weigh the two ends separately from each other to determine your axle loads and weight distribution.